wfraser/pianoroll/README.md

 96 MIDI ticks per metronome beat
 Copyright: "(C)1991 Roland Corporation"
 Tempo: 180 beats per minute
-ERROR: at 386, note Ds2 on track 0 channel 1 already pressed at 386 by 0,0
-ERROR: at 471 on track 0 channel 1, note Ds2 is not pressed yet

- [... hundreds of errors ...]

-ERROR: at 56834, note B2 on track 0 channel 0 already pressed at 56833 by 0,1
-ERROR: at 56919 on track 0 channel 0, note B2 is not pressed yet track 0: title: "Take Five" track 0, channel 0:
+track 0: title: "Take Five"
+track 0, channel 0:
         MIDI instrument "Acoustic Grand Piano"